irfansofyana/turbolift-gl/README.md

 * If you need to make a change to a large number of repositories, we've found that it's generally better to raise PRs to a small subset at first and collect feedback.
 Simply comment out repositories in `repos.txt` to make Turbolift temporarily ignore them.
 * For complicated or potentially contentious changes, think about ways to validate them before raising PRs.
 This could range from working in a pair, through writing a peer-reviewed script, all the way to preparing a design document for the planned changes.
 * If you can run automated tests locally, then do (e.g. `turbolift foreach ` to run linting and tests for each repository).
 * Raising draft PRs can be a good way to collect feedback, especially CI test results, with less pressure on reviewers.
-Use `turbolift create-prs --draft`
+Use `turbolift create-mrs --draft`
 * In an organisation with shared infrastructure (e.g. CI), raising many PRs in a short timeframe can cause a lot of load.
 Consider spacing out PR creation using the `--sleep` option or by commenting out chunks of repositories in `repos.txt`.

 ## Detailed usage